 Contested Sequel: More so than most, and to a greater degree among the fandom than the critics— primarily due to the battle system and the subtlety with which the story is presented (leading some to believe it has no story at all).

 Demonic Spiders: Scads of them.
 Perhaps the most infamous and dangerous though are the Entites and Elementals.
 Most areas have one that appears and is entirely docile, it just floats around casting buffing spells on itself occasionally.
-But if you cast a magic spell in range of them, they go ballistic, casting Silencega and Sleepga to incapacitate your party, Fearga to drain everyone's MP to 0, Dispelga to remove your buffs, and they spam Level 3 magic attacks like Firaga, Thundaga, Aeroga, Darkga, etc. And not only do they pack a lot of HP, but they're immune to all but one element, making a lot of your offense useless.
+But if you cast a magic spell in range of them, they go ballistic, casting Silencega and Sleepga to incapacitate your party, Fearga to drain MP completely, Dispelga to remove your buffs, and they spam Level 3 magic attacks like Firaga, Thundaga, Aeroga, Darkga, etc. And not only do they pack a lot of HP, but they're immune to all but one element, making a lot of your offense useless.
 Of course though, they usually drop rare items, often a specific item for each one, which you need to trade it to get the best weapons of the game as the Bazaar.
 Elementals are slightly less Demonic than Entites due to lower HP and weaker spells, but are still probably going to kill you if you provoke them unawares.
+Unless, of course, you are above level 60, which is very easy to achieve in this game - Elementals are locked at level 25, and Entites at level 48 -; by then, they're reduced to MP-draining Goddamned Bats that your physically weakest character can swat aside with a melee weapon.

 Ending Fatigue: It just drags before the end.
 This is not helped by the Pharos being one of the longest obligatory dungeons in the series, and before that the trek to and through Giruvegan and the Great Crystal also being very long.